denniskigen/ampath-forms-old/docs/platform/fields-reference.md

 Renders a text input.

 Below is an example showing a text input.
-This is input is shown when `Other treatment methods e.g. Hysterectomy, Cone biopsy` is selected as the answer to the `Treatment method` question.
+This input is shown when `Other treatment methods e.g. Hysterectomy, Cone biopsy` is selected as the answer to the `Treatment method` question.
 This input allows the user to specify the treatment method chosen for that visit by typing text into the text field.

 ![Text field](/img/fields-reference/text.png)